pycon-mentored-sprints/community-handbook/docs/organisers/02-people.md

  Contributors/mentees                        | Contribute to the projects involved in the sprints.
  General mentors                             | - Welcome, orient and help contributors <br><br> We usually ensure we have a mix of: <br>- Newcomers' mentors: general questions, help with the tools used for the sprint <br>- Git helpdesk
  Mentors (project)  / Project leads          | - Onboard new members to a specific project  <br>- Help with project-specific questions and pull request reviews <br>- Ensure there are a diverse set of tasks to work on the day (i.e. beginner-friendly, code and non-code issues, translations) <br>- Celebrate wins of their mentees and report on progress <br> - Points of contact for their initiative or project
- Organising teams / Sprint leads             | - The main point of contact for the event <br>- Delegates tasks and ensures these are on track<br> - Liaise with conference or summit organisers (if embedded in a larger event) <br> - Ensure there is a coc enforment person at all times <br> - Send out comms <br> - Organise tech checks
+ Organising teams / Sprint leads             | - The main point of contact for the event <br>- Delegates tasks and ensures these are on track<br> - Liaise with conference or summit organisers (if embedded in a larger event) <br> - Ensure there is a CoC enforcement person at all times <br> - Send out comms <br> - Organise tech checks

 Since this chapter is focused on the organisation of the teams, we will dive into the main organisers' responsibilities.